There’s only one way to truly explore Kekova in Turkey – by kayaking over the sunken city of Kekova, a place frozen in

 If you strained your ears past the cries of the crickets, you could almost hear the hustle and bustle of the streets as people swapped stories in the forum, for this was Kekova, once a thriving city in the Roman empire, now nothing more than a cluster of bricks and stone sunken into the sea.

 As for bringing history to life, being able to kayak over an ancient city is an experience like no other – it’s like exploring Pompeii on water, just without the crowds at a place no one knows about.

-The day before I arrived in Kekova in southern Turkey, a place located on the Turquoise Coast in southern Turkey.
+The day before I arrived in Kekova in southern Turkey, a place located on the Turquoise Coast.

 I can’t imagine what this place would look like during winter – I wouldn’t be surprised if it closed down completely, perhaps the call to prayer from the local mosque the only sound for miles around.

 As for us, we were there for one reason and one reason only – to kayak over the ancient city of Kekova.

 When Lonely Planet wanted to find authentic stories, the ones no one else knows about, this was exactly the type of place they had in mind.